When Looking For A Pain Management Solution, Always Consider The Side Effects

 The best pain research studies are double-blind and randomized.
 This is very important because it ensures a real effect on pain management.
 There are four key ingredients to good pain studies:

 Is There Any Unbiased Evidence That PBMT Decreases Pain?

-Sometimes pain relief claims are matter of marketing rather than evidence based therapeutics.
+Sometimes pain relief claims are a matter of marketing rather than evidence-based therapeutics.
 When looking at potential pain relief options it’s critical that unbiased research supports all claims.
 PBMT for pain reduction has been studied for over 50 years, as the first study took place in 1966.

 Another group of scientists reviewed 15 studies that analyzed PBMT and its effect on lower back pain.
-They scientists were a little critical about the results, because most (but not all) studies were double blind and randomized.
+The scientists were a little critical about the results because most (but not all) studies were double-blind and randomized.
 What they found was when PBMT used by itself or in combination with other treatments (like exercise and ibuprofen) a reduction in pain for up to 3 months in the lower back was experienced by the participants with no side effects.

 Can PBMT Decrease Pain Due Overuse and Exercise Injuries?

 Many independent studies look at how PBMT reduces pain in recreational athletes.
 We discuss two of them here.